Probate Q&A Series

 • Receive Letters Testamentary: Once the clerk approves the documents and bond, they issue Letters Testamentary.
 These letters give the executor legal authority to collect assets, pay debts, and act on behalf of the estate.

-• Notify heirs and creditors of the probate proceedings.
+• Notify heirs and devisees of the probate proceedings and give notice to creditors as required by law.

 • Inventory and appraise the estate’s assets.